pegasone/pegasone.github.io/index.md

 ![Figure 25](/img/img028.png)

 This is the reason why many countries don't show at the top of the ACPO-14 list, and it also makes country comparison difficult.

+<h4>2020-10-26</h4>

+The data deletion/hiding trend continues.
+In today's OWID dataset, positive rate data for Netherlands is missing from Sep 21 onwards.
+Yesterday ACPO-19 was successfully computed for Netherlands, which means that positive data from at least 14 days ago was still available in the file.